codeblocklab/codeblocklab.github.io/docs/_posts/2025-05-05-project_Secrets.md

 project: 1
 ---

+Secure secrets management in CI/CD and Kubernetes using AWS/GCP Secret Manager

 <!--more-->

 We provide secure and centralized secrets management for CI/CD workflows and Kubernetes-based automation.
 Our solution integrates secrets from cloud-native secret managers like AWS Secrets Manager and Google Secret Manager directly into pipelines, ensuring sensitive data is handled safely, auditable, and in compliance with best practices.

 ## Scope of the Solution